mamantoha/omniauth-vkontakte/README.md

 * `image_size`: defines the size of the user's image.
 Valid options include `mini`(50x50), `bigger`(100x100), `bigger_x2`(200x200), `original`(200x*) and `original_x2`(400x*).
 Default is `mini`.
 * `info_fields`: specify which fields should be added to AuthHash when getting the user's info.
 Value should be a comma-separated string as per http://vk.com/dev/fields.
+* `redirect_url`: URL where code will be passed.
+This URL shall be a part of the domain specified in application settings http://vk.com/dev/auth_sites.

 Here's an example of a possible configuration: